cs50/cs50.readthedocs.io/zoom.md

 Scale to fit shared content to Zoom window
 </strong>
 <p>
-Check this box so that you can see everything at once.
+Check this box in Zoom so that you can see everything at once.
 </p>
 </li>